carlosdp/carlosdp/README.md

 ## 🤓 Interest Areas

+### 🦾 Robotics

+I think this new resurgence in results in robotics, stemming largely from integration with VLMs and other transformers, is really cool.
+I've wanted to work on hardware projects for a while ("something _real_, actually _in the world_").
+I've been building up skills to work on robotics AI, specifically interested in leveraging simulation and other creative methods to expand the set of high-quality demonstration data used to train new models.
+I think there's a large field of areas that are now more practical to solve problems in with robotics, and that this set of technologies will have massive impacts on the world.

 ### ✨ Generative User Interfaces

 I strongly believe the future of user interfaces in computing will look like: